umutbasal/device-detector-go/README.md

 ## Why this project

-There is too many go user agent parsers, but none of them has powerful rules as [Matomo device-detector](https://github.com/matomo-org/device-detector) and there is only one golang port of matomo ([detector gamebtc/devicedetector](https://github.com/gamebtc/devicedetector)), but this one wzorks heavy like 40ms.
+There is too many go user agent parsers, but none of them has powerful rules as [Matomo device-detector](https://github.com/matomo-org/device-detector) and there is only one golang port of matomo ([detector gamebtc/devicedetector](https://github.com/gamebtc/devicedetector)), but this one works heavy like 40ms.
 This is too much.
 This projects aim is using speed of the nodejs repo.
 And not implement the go version from scratch.

-package/device-detector-go)

 ## Getting Started